 Open Calculator →The one-paragraph version

 Contribute at least 5% of your base pay to TSP so you capture the full government match.
 Log in to TSP.gov and verify you're not 100% in the G Fund if you have more than 10 years until retirement.
 Consider Roth if you're a junior enlisted member in a low tax bracket.
-If you're doing a combat zone deployment, increase your Roth contributions before you leave.
+If you're deploying to a combat zone, review your Roth TSP election before you leave.
+Tax-exempt combat pay can make Roth contributions especially valuable, but contribution-limit rules get more complicated if you try to go above the normal annual limit.
 Check your settings once a year — it takes 10 minutes.
 That's it.
 Everything else is optimization from there.

 Projected returns in this post are illustrative based on historical averages and simplified assumptions.
 Actual returns will vary.
 Past performance does not guarantee future results.
 TSP expense ratios, contribution limits, and government match rules are based on 2026 figures — verify current limits at tsp.gov.